Living with Good Health

 The traditional approach to disease over the last 50 years in orthodox medicine has been the allopathic one; the symptom treatment approach, very much driven by the pharmaceutical industry.
 For a headache, your doctor might recommend paracetamol.
 When infected, you are given an antibiotic.
 When allergic, you are prescribed an antihistamine.
 When cancer is present, radiation, chemotherapy or surgery are employed to kill the cancerous tumour.
 In short, modern medicine is oriented toward fighting disease by attacking the symptom.

 The ever-expanding arsenal of modern medicine is impressive, as is the sums of money spent on medication annually.
 And as miraculous as the efforts of crisis medicine are, as amazing as the new discoveries of medical research continue to be, modern medicine is only successful in less than 20% of the ailments that afflict mankind.
 The other 80% generally fall under the category of degenerative conditions, including cancer, diabetes, arthritis, cardiovascular disease, Alzheimer’s, Parkinson’s and multiple sclerosis, and for all these dis – eases (and more) the allopathic approach of orthodox medicine can boast success at the rate of little to none.
 At best the sufferer may have some alleviation of symptoms but at risk of developing new, drug-induced ones.
-In short, your doctor is extremely unlikely to have any idea as to how to restore your good health.

 The Ability to Heal